MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-ladderchart.md

 ::: zone pivot="azuredataexplorer"

- Last two columns are the x-axis, other columns are y-axis
+The last two columns are the x-axis, and the other columns are the y-axis.

 > [!NOTE]
 > * This visualization can only be used in the context of the [render operator](renderoperator.md).